hfboyce/tableau_course/lessons/tableau2.md

 <br>
 <br>

 This will produce a dropdown where we want to select a field to filter on.
 Under **Filters** we can then select the columns displayed.
 These are currently the ones we are using in the plot already.
 We will show you how to filter on additional columns momentarily.
-For now, let's select  `Sum of Diameter`.
+For now, let's select  `Diameter`.

 <img src="imgs/filter3.png"  width = "85%" alt="404 image" />